amulet1989/Sentiment-Analysis-on-Movies-Reviews/README.md

 $ jupyter notebook
 ```

-Then, inside the file `AnyoneAI - Sprint Project 05.ipynb`, you can see the project statement, description and also which parts of the code you must complete in order to solve it.
+Then, inside the file `AnyoneAI - Sprint Project 05.ipynb`, you can see the project statement and description of the code we completed in order to solve it.

 ## Code Style

 Following a style guide keeps the code's aesthetics clean and improves readability, making contributions and code reviews easier.
 Automated Python code formatters make sure your codebase stays in a consistent style without any manual work on your end.
-If adhering to a specific style of coding is important to you, employing an automated to do that job is the obvious thing to do.
 This avoids bike-shedding on nitpicks during code reviews, saving you an enormous amount of time overall.

-We use [Black](https://black.readthedocs.io/) for automated code formatting in this project, you can run it with:
+We use [Black](https://black.readthedocs.io/) for automated code formatting in this project, you can run it with

 ```console
 $ black --line-length=88 .